 Nathan Outlaw in Rock

 Anyone happier eating food than making it won’t be getting any judgement from us.
 And Cornwall isn’t short on restaurants powered by well-known, well-skilled chefs.
-That's why our Cornwall 3-day itinerary includes it's fair share of them.
 Nathan Outlaw is one of our favourites, and his always classy seafood-focused Restaurant Nathan Outlaw in Port Isaac provides expertly prepared tasting menus starring the very best Cornish catches.
 The laidback seaside setting also helps to strike a perfect balance with its white tablecloths and two Michelin stars.

 Paul Ainsworth at No 6

-Enjoy a clifftop hot tub at The Scarlett
+Enjoy a clifftop hot tub at The Scarlet

 This is one of the most dramatic and, frankly, inspired places in the world you could think of to stick a hot tub.
 Perched on a clifftop, spa-goers can remain warm and toasty in the water, whether they’re sunning themselves, stargazing or enjoying a storm (though if you bring your champagne in with you, it does admittedly go down much easier when there’s no rain in it).
 Retreat inside to the day spa for a hammam, pools, meditation and massages.